yugr/python-hate/README.md

 # Performance

-## Optimization is overly hard
+## Automatic optimization is hard

-It's very hard to optimize Python code because there are far too many ways in which program may change execution environment e.g.
+It's very hard to automatically optimize Python code because there are far too many ways in which program may change execution environment e.g.
 ```
   for re in regexes: